EDCD/EDMarketConnector/README.md

 Usage
 --------
-The user-interface is deliberately minimal - when you land at a station just switch to the app and press the “Update” button or press Enter to automatically download and transmit and/or save your choice of data.
+The user-interface is deliberately minimal - when you land at a station just switch to the app and press the “Update” button or press Enter to download and transmit and/or save your choice of data.

 Click on the system name to go to its [Elite: Dangerous Star Map](http://www.edsm.net/) (“EDSM”) entry in your web broswer.